DefectDojo/django-DefectDojo/docs/content/en/basics/start-using.md

 Here you can view the current engagements for the month, or go back in time.

-Tracking metrics for your Products {#Tracking metrics for your Products}
+Tracking metrics for your Products
 ----------------------------------

 Tracking metrics for your Products can help you identify Products that